MichaelKaterinnik/OnlineBookstore/README.md

 4. Open a browser and go to `http://localhost:9090/store`.

 WARNING!
 Only the back-end (server) part of the project is implemented in this repository.
-For correct work the application needs to connect it with the front-end part, which is located at the link: https://github.com/MichaelKaterinnik/OnlineBookstoreFrontend/tree/master
+For correct work the application needs to connect it with the front-end part, which is located at the link (*not completed yet, the repository is private): https://github.com/MichaelKaterinnik/OnlineBookstoreFrontend/tree/master

 ## Used technologies and tools